Good Spring Baptist Church and Cemetery: History

-Good Spring Church was a flourishing and a prosperous church until the Government ambushed to the establishment of Mammoth Cave National Park.
+Good Spring Church was a flourishing and a prosperous church until the Government ambushed the establishment of Mammoth Cave National Park.
 The church property was acquired by the National Park Service and the church dissolved.
-The building is currently still standing and each year descendants of the pioneers who worshipped there return for their yearly home-coming and dinner on the grounds of what used to be.
+The building is currently still standing and each year descendants of the pioneers who worshipped their return for their yearly home-coming and dinner on the grounds of what used to be.

 Good Spring Church had the largest membership of any church in the Green River Association from 1896 to 1900.

-In the times of 1842 it was built and kicked off the cave's history of a continuous offering with a beautiful view for not just the fact of the matter but it became open to the public and was listed in the National Register of Historic Places NRHP in 1991.
+In the times of 1842, it was built and kicked off the cave's history of a continuous offering with a beautiful view for not just the fact of the matter, but it became open to the public and was listed in the National Register of Historic Places NRHP in 1991.